iFralex/AV-Vault/README.md

-# Unity AV-Vault: A Deep Dive into a Meme-Centric Social App
+# AV-Vault: A Deep Dive into a Meme-Centric Social App

 **Overview:**
 AV-Vault is a feature-rich mobile social media application developed with Unity, with a primary focus on meme sharing, equipped with functionalities comparable to well-known platforms like Instagram.
 In this detailed technical description, we will explore each facet of the app's development, its myriad features, and the technologies and frameworks employed.